 As of today, he has posted his photos for 81 consecutive days on social media.
 He has a great eye for photo composition, which is critical if you’re committed to photographing the exact same subject for 365 days and hope to not become redundant.

 I don’t know why he’s doing this, but I’m glad he is.
 It’s become something I look forward to daily.

 His commitment to this project forces him to look at this one light house from many different vantage points.
-He is quite open to seeing this one subject in many different ways.
-Up high, down low, at sunrise, at sunset, through clouds or fog.
+He is quite open to seeing this one subject from up high, down low, at sunrise, at sunset, through clouds or fog.
 There is not one “right” photograph of this light house.
-He is open to moving around and seeing the subject from many different vantage points.
 At year’s end, when his project is completed, Jeff will know this light house rather intimately.

 When we can see something from several different angles, we gain a tremendous understanding of exactly what it is we are looking at.